neogeek83/CarMonitor/README.md

 	* D2 - hall effect sensor

 ###TODO
-  * Troubleshoot Pin1(blue) not reading.
-We checked the wiring, seems to be something with the connection to the breadboard or on the arduino itself.
-Try switching to diff input pin.
   * Add H20 temp sensor(current one isn't going to work due to 12v power being sent to it) ** look up and order T split of H2O hose & replacement hose -- Daniel
   * Recalibrate/troubleshoot Intake Air Temp(pin 1 and 2) and calibrate water sensor